gagibran/clean-architecture-repository-template/README.md

-# clean-architecture-repository-template
+# Clean Architecture Repository and Unit of Work Template
-.NET template for creating projects using clean architecture with the repository pattern and unit of work.
+.NET template for creating projects using clean architecture with the repository pattern and unit of work Using .NET 6.